-OpenBSD $\leq 5.4$ , and most bcrypt libraries derived from it's source, are vulnerable to a 'wraparound' bug, where passwords larger than 254 characters will be incorrectly hashed using only the first few characters of the string, resulting in a severely weakened hash.
+OpenBSD <= 5.4, and most berypt libraries derived from it's source, are vulnerable to a 'wraparound' bug, where passwords larger than 254 characters will be incorrectly hashed using only the first few characters of the string, resulting in a severely weakened hash.

-OpenBSD 5.5 fixed this flaw, and introduced the 2b hash identifier to indicate the hash was generated with the correct algorithm.
+OpenBSD 5.5 fixed this flaw, and introduced the \$2b\$ hash identifier to indicate the hash was generated with the correct algorithm.